-Optional units-of-measure for the table's output signal.

-ungriddedTableDef sub-elements:

-description The optional description element allows the author to describe the data contained within this ungriddedTable. provenance The optional provenance element allows the author to describe the source and history of the data within this ungriddedTable.
+utID An internal reference that is unique within the file name An optional UNICODE name for the table (may be the same string as utID). units Optional units-of-measure for the table's output signal. ungriddedTableDef sub-elements: description The optional description element allows the author to describe the data contained within this ungriddedTable. provenance The optional provenance element allows the author to describe the source and history of the data within this ungriddedTable.
 Alternatively, a provenanceRef reference can be made to a previously defined provenance. uncertainty This optional element, if present, describes the uncertainty of this parameter.
 See the section on Statistics below for more information about this element. dataPoint One or more sets of coordinate and output numeric values of the function at various locations within its input space.
 This element includes one coordinate for each function input variable.
-Parsing this information into a function input variable.
 Parsing this information into a usable interpolative function is up to the implementer.
 By convention, the coordinates are listed in the same order that they appear in the parent function.

 Example 9.
 An excerpt showing an ungriddedTableDef element, encoding the data depicted in Figure 2 (p.
-36).
+38).